 At the end of His ministry, Jesus brought His disciples to the upper room for a special meal.
 There they were, 13 human persons.
 Doubtless, the table was arranged as in the culture at the time, as three low benches roughly in the shape of a letter "U." Those dining would be seated reclining on one side with their heads all at the inner part of the "U" and their feet out at the outside of the "U." A servant or a slave would be assigned to bath each person's feet.

-Then the incredible happened.
-Then, Jesus blew their minds.
+Then, the incredible happened.
 Because when none other took that opportunity for meekness and humility, to serve others, then Jesus Himself arose, and took the water and the towels and the basin that had been provided, and prepared Himself to wash their feet.

 What strange, strong feelings must have filled that room.
 Jesus was the King!
 He would be the new Ruler of Israel!
 He would destroy the heathen Roman occupiers.
 Who was higher than Jesus?